serdarburakguneri/go-exercises/simple-postgres-client/README.md

 ## How to run

 Start a docker instance of your favourite Postgres version.
-Modify the connection string in PostgresClient.OpenConnection function (host, port, username, password and dbname) with what you have running.
+Modify the connection string in PostgresClient.OpenConnection function (host, port, username, password and dbname:) with what you have running.

 In the main folder "simple-postgres-client"